 Students with an academic focus who have an interest and perhaps an aptitude in physical or health pursuits.
 It is a demanding course that is interesting, challenging and very rewarding.
+Students who enjoyed the theory component on 7-10 PDHPE or PASS are also encouraged to consider Stage 6 PDHPE.

-A career in the health, recreation or fitness industries, and substantial experience in subject matter related to many university courses such as teaching, physiotherapy, dietetics and nursing.
+A career in the health, recreation or fitness industries including primary and secondary teaching, physiotherapy, dietetics, nutrition, paramedics, radiography, occupational therapy, nursing and midwifery.